ivanfslee/mastermind/README.md

 From the base requirements in the PDF that was given to me, I extended the game to include other features such as:

 - Adding the functionality to allow the player to configure the "difficulty level" of the game.
-The difficulty level corresponds to the amount of numbers the codebreaker will need to guess. e.g. a difficulty level of 7 means the codebreaker will need to guess a sequence of 7 numbers.
+The difficulty level corresponds to the amount of numbers the Codebreaker will need to guess. e.g. a difficulty level of 7 means the Codebreaker will need to guess a sequence of 7 numbers.

-- Adding the functionality to allow the human player to be the codemaker and the computer to be the codebreaker.
+- Adding the functionality to allow the human player to be the Codemaker and the computer to be the Codebreaker.

 - Adding the functionality to allow two human players to play each other on the same machine.
-One human will be the codemaker and the other will be the codebreaker.
+One human will be the Codemaker and the other will be the Codebreaker.

 ## Known Issues